manishparihar3618/student-performance-analysis/README.md

 (1)Project Title: 🎓 Student Performance Analyzer

-(2)Project Description: A Python-based, Student Performance Analyzer that reads student data from a CSV file and allows users to analyze student-wise academic performance, including subject marks, attendance, percentage, and grades.
+(2)Project Description: A Python-based, Student Performance Analyzer that reads student data from a CSV file and allows users to analyze student-wise academic performance, including subject marks, attendance, percentage, and grades

 (3)Project Overview:
 This project helps in analyzing student performance by: